 LPHA shall not use more than 10% of the Title V funds awarded for a particular MCAH Service on indirect costs.
 For purposes of this Program Element, indirect costs are defined as “costs incurred by an organization that are not readily identifiable but are nevertheless necessary to the operation of the organization and the performance of its programs.”
 These costs include, but are not limited to, “costs of operating and maintaining facilities, for administrative salaries, equipment, depreciation, etc.” in accordance with Title V, Section 504 [42 USC 704(d)].

-Charges imposed for services under this program must be pursuant to a published schedule of charges and adjusted to reflect the income, resources, and family size of the recipients.
-No charges may be imposed for low-income mothers or children (42 USC 705(a)(5)(D)).
-The official poverty guideline, as revised annually by HHS, shall be used to determine whether an individual is considered low-income for this purpose.

 MCAH Perinatal General Funds and Title XIX (PE42-03): Funds must be used for public health services for women during the perinatal period (one year prior to conception through two years postpartum).

 MCAH Babies First!
 General Funds (PE42-04): Funds are limited to expenditures for MCH PHN Home Visiting Services (Babies First!, Family Connects Oregon, Nurse Family Partnership).